[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

-As a result, AMGN stock is a decisive winner, having gained around 20% YTD.
+As a result, AMGN stock is a decisive winner, having gained around 11% in the last year.
 Moreover, the company features enticing fundamental strengths.
 Amgen puts up consistently positive earnings, as well as predictable FCF.
-It also has over $29 billion in cash, providing confidence for its 2.71% dividend yield.
+It also has over $29 billion in cash, providing confidence for its 3% dividend yield.

 Coca-Cola European Partners (CCEP)

-Soft-drink giant Coca-Cola (NYSE:KO) has had a rough time in the markets, largely due to changing consumer habits.
+Soft-drink giant Coca-Cola (NYSE:KO) has had a rough time dealing with changing consumer habits.
 Americans, especially the younger demographic, eschew sugary beverages for healthier alternatives.
-Not surprisingly, KO was down for most of the year, until it recently picked back up.

 Overall, I see Coca-Cola making the changes it needs to stay relevant in this ultra-competitive sector.
 However, I’m particularly intrigued with Coca-Cola European Partners (NYSE:CCEP).
-CCEP has gone against the domestic grain, shooting up over 14% YTD.
-Coca-Cola’s European bottler and distributor also pays out a fairly generous 2.6% dividend yield.
+CCEP has shot up over 11% YTD.
+Coca-Cola’s European bottler and distributor also pays out a fairly generous 2.5% dividend yield.

 That signals to me that CCEP benefits from a growing industry.
 Moreover, it has the fundamental stability to keep its attractive yield intact.

 Dividend Yield: 2.77%